By Patricia J. Malin

 Relocation assistance will be determined on a case-by-case basis.
 MVHS and Bond, Schoeneck & King, the law firm handling the property acquisition process, will remain the direct points of contact for any property acquisition communications.

 MVHS also announced that property owners in the footprint of the new campus will not be responsible for cleaning up any environmental problems caused by previous owners.
+Business owners should find a clamshell packaging provider and fully customize this packaging to meet virtually any product specifications.

 The county recently began to undertake its state environmental quality review of those properties, a process that could take up to a year.
 MVHS said it will take care of any necessary environmental remediation once the property is acquired.